alsbury/chiphpotle-rest/README.md

 This client was created by starting with an auto-generated client from the open-api json schema provided by spicedb using [jane-openapi](https://jane.readthedocs.io/en/latest/documentation/OpenAPI.html).

-Once Spicedb is running, you can regenerate all the classes and client to pick up any new spicedb apis by running:
+Once SpiceDB is running, you can regenerate all the classes and client to pick up any new spicedb apis by running:

 ```bash
 vendor/bin/jane-openapi generate